fraga/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.12.0.0: Added support for Steam VR overlays.
+Enable this with the 'Enable VR overlays' property (the app can also start SteamVR if necessary by enabling the 'Start SteamVR if detected' property).
+This will enable the 'VR Settings' button on the main screen which opens a popup window allowing you to select which of your desktop windows to be rendered in VR.
+You can also move them around, scale them and other stuff from this menu.
+This supports any desktop window as well as the Crew Chief overlays (charts, console and subtitles).
+The app will remember your window config and reapply them when you next start it.
+If you want the VR overlays to be started with the app, enable the 'Enable VR overlays when app starts' property; Reworked help and documentation into proper HTML pages accessed from the app's toolbar menu; Overhauled button handling to reduce delays and fix some issues; Added feature to 'watch' opponents - use the voice command 'watch [opponent last name]', 'team mate [opponent last name]' or 'rival [opponent last name]' to mark a driver as watched.
+The app will give updates on watched drivers.
+The watch list can be cleared with the 'cancel watched drivers' command (or 'stop watching [opponent name]' to remove a specific driver).
+Note that the watch list is cleared on session start so drivers watched in qualifying won't be on the watch list for the race (you need to re-add them); R3E - added support for R3E driver rating data.
+When approaching an opponent with low reputation you may get a warning about him.
+Opponents' ranking, rating and reputation can be accessed with the voice command 'whats [opponent last name]'s ranking / rating / reputation'; R3E - updated various vehicle classes and their tyre temperature thresholds and added Daytona track mapping (running on the oval should now activate the oval spotter and logic); Various bug fixes

 Version 4.11.1.2: Reworked pace notes functionality to allow pace notes to be recorded over multiple laps and to add some speed and direction filtering (e.g. you might want a particular pace note to only play when the car is going too fast) - full documentation still to be done; added option to make pace notes play automatically when starting a practice session (disabled by default, enable with 'Play pace notes automatically in practice' property); added option to mute other messages when pace notes are playing (enabled by default, disable with 'Mute messages when playing pace notes' property); improvements to the subtitle overlay; replaced existing 'fuel in gallons' property with more generic 'Use metric' property which applies to fuel and speed calls; added option to disable pit speed limit warnings ('Enable pit speed limit warnings', defaults to enabled); iRacing - fix some pitstop commands; AMS2 - fix command line wiring; R3E - fix broken opponent position messages when asking "where is [opponent name]"; R3E - added some missing tyre types to the pit menu code; R3E - tweaked tyre wear warning messages so the app isn't as conservative; ACC - fix for broadcast API change

 Version 4.11.0.3: Fix some subtitle issues when using personalisations for some users; allow sounds to be played back in stereo when using nAudio for playback (enable with the "Play messages in stereo" property) - should fix cases where the app's sound only plays through one speaker; ACC - changed deprecation warning so it's just a console message rather than a popup; changed default subtitle overlay colour scheme (this can be changed manually by editing the Documents/CrewChiefV4/subtitle_overlay.json file - the recommended value for the "activeColorScheme" property is "CrewChief")